nijel/enca/README.md

   then searched in DIR/include and the library itself in DIR/lib.

-* Compilation of UNIX98 iconv interface is controlled by `--with-iconv[=DIR]`, `--without-iconv` configure parameters.
+* Compilation of UNIX98 iconv interface is controlled by `--with-libiconv[=DIR]`, `--without-libiconv` configure parameters.
 It is compiled in by default when found and considered usable.
-Optionally, you can specify a DIR; iconv include files will be then searched in DIR/include and the library itself in DIR/lib.
-Additionally, `--with-libiconv-prefix[=DIR]` and `--without-libiconv-prefix` can be used to control the search path for external libiconv library.
+Optionally, you can specify a DIR; libiconv include files will be then searched in DIR/include and the library itself in DIR/lib.
+(The legacy `--with-iconv`/`--without-iconv` options are still accepted for backward compatibility, but may be removed in a future release.)

 * Compilation of interface to external converter programs is controlled by `--enable-external`, `--disable-external`